 4(2) The arrangement may be interpreted as bringing about a settlement or satisfying a debt owed by someone other than you only if the debt is owed jointly by you and the proposal states that it does so, and if the creditor agrees.
 Otherwise, the provisions of paragraph 30 will apply.

-4(3)
+4(3) In the event that the Arrangement does not provide guidance to the

+Supervisor as to what action he/she should take in any given situation, the

+Supervisor shall apply the provisions of the Act and Rules in so far as they

+relate to bankruptcy with necessary modifications.

-After the arrangement has begun, no creditor may, in respect of any debt to which the arrangement applies:
+4(4) After the arrangement has begun, no creditor may, in respect of any debt to which the arrangement applies:

-(i) take any action against your property or person;
+(i) take any action against your property or person; or

 (ii) start or continue any action or other legal proceeding against you.